I was in dance for many years and we used to put on fake eyelashes all the time. I became the girl who everyone wanted to put their on for them!! haha

 - Be patient.
 If it doesn’t look perfect right away its ok, just keep practicing.
 Just don’t squirt the glue directly onto your lashes…you don’t want anymore glue in your eye!

-I hope that helps :)posted almost 4 years ago
+I hope that helps :)posted about 4 years ago

 -Apply some liner first.
 This way if you are not able to get really close to the lash line it will at least blend in a bit better. (liquid or gel work best for this)